On this page

 Key differentiators

-#- Unlike Form I-90: Form I-102 is specifically for nonimmigrant arrival-departure documents, while Form I-90 is for replacing a permanent resident card.
+#- Unlike Form I-90: Form I-102 is specifically for nonimmigrant arrival-departure documents, whereas Form I-90 is for replacing a permanent resident card.

 - Unlike Form I-94: Arrival/Departure Record: Supporting form: I-102 is used to replace lost/stolen I-94 record (Visitor/tourist pathway)